PaulGreenfieldOz/WorkingDogs/Kelpie_v2/README.md

 Kelpie is written in C# and is provided pre-compiled for Windows and Linux (and can be built for macOS).
 The AOT versions of these code files are stand-alone and should not require the installation of any additional run-time libraries.
 Smaller framework-dependent (FD) code files are also provided, and these need to have an appropriate .NET run-time installed.
 See https://learn.microsoft.com/en-gb/dotnet/core/install for instructions.
 Kelpie is ‘installed’ simply by copying its code file to an appropriate directory on your system.
+The Linux .NET 8 compilations were done using Ubuntu 22.
+The .NET 6 and 7 compilations were done using Ubuntu 18 to target an older glibc version.

 You can compile Kelpie yourself using the `dotnet publish` command.
 You’ll need to have installed the appropriate .NET SDK (see https://learn.microsoft.com/en-us/dotnet/core/sdk).
 The Kelpie code itself is in Program.cs in this directory, and you'll also need to download